 As a human being, you need to feel comfortable and feel free to move around your space.

 The physical aspect depends mainly on your lifestyle and daily routines.
 Even though we are all different, we still need to follow basic ergonomics principles and environmental psychology to achieve the right solution when designing.
+Holistic interior design recognizes that our physical environment has a profound impact on our well-being.
+It encompasses all aspects of the built environment, from the layout of a room to the materials used in construction.

 That´s why you might feel stressed when you can´t move freely around your home.